 What we’re doing in the Cook Islands

-VSA’s assignments in the Cook Islands are currently focused on the public sector, particularly in tertiary education.
+VSA’s assignments in the Cook Islands focus on the public sector, particularly in tertiary education.
 The Cook Islands Government wishes to lift the skill level of the population by expanding post-school training options, increasing the range of qualifications on offer, and connecting training more directly to the needs of local industry.
 There is also a focus on the training needs of young people and the Pa Enua (outer islands).